 Nico is a Samling Artist and he has participated in masterclasses with Juan Diego Florez (in Pesaro) and Joyce DiDonato (at the Royal Opera House).
 He has also worked with Dame Kiri Te Kanawa and Sir Thomas Allen on the Solti Accademia di Bel Canto, and with Mirella Freni as part of the Cubec masterclasses in Modena.

 Recent engagements include Don Ottavio for Nederlandse Reisopera, a series of recitals in the US under the auspices of the Maltese Arts Council and title role Le Comte Ory for Dorset Opera.
-Engagements in 2017/2018 include Nico’s return to Covent Garden as Daniéli in Les Vêpres siciliennes a solo recital at the Three Palaces Festival in Malta, Messiahin Amsterdam, Christmas Concerts in Manchester, Glasgow and Symphony Hall, Birmingham and further concerts throughout the UK and in Malta.
+Engagements in 2017/2018 include Nico’s return to Covent Garden as Daniéli in Les Vêpres siciliennes a solo recital at the Three Palaces Festival in Malta, Messiahin Amsterdam, Christmas Concerts in Manchester, Glasgow and Symphony Hall, Birmingham, Osiride in a concert performance of Mose in Egitto at Cadogan Hall, Don Ottavio for Welsh National Opera and further concerts throughout the UK and in Malta.